TheOdinProject/curriculum/rails_programming/turbo/stimulus_js.md

 ### Selecting / targeting elements

 You learned how to access dom elements with selectors, such as `document.querySelector` and `document.getElementById`.
-Again Stimulus gives you a way to declare elements you want to select in the html:
+Again Stimulus gives you a way to declare elements you want to select in the HTML:

 ```html
 <div data-controller="greeter">